Let's Go Jungle!: Lost on the Island of Spice: Plot

-In the course of their adventure, Ben and Norah learn the story behind the island.
-According to the boy of the island and a helicopter pilot, an environmental NGO called "Green Leaves", came to the island after it was devastated by war.
-Following the motto of "bring back the green", scientists of "Green Leaves" discovered a species of mushroom that possessed extraordinary biological regenerative properties.
+While onboard, Ben and Norah learn from the helicopter pilot about the island.
+An environmental NGO called "Green Leaves", came to the island after it was devastated by war.
+Following the motto of "bring back the green", scientists of Green Leaves discovered a species of mushroom that possessed extraordinary biological regenerative properties.
 The scientists extracted and refined the mushrooms' essence, creating a powerful chemical extract that could accelerate biological growth.
-In cooperation with the island's natives, "Green Leaves" used the chemical extract to restore the island's fauna and flora within five years.
-However, it was later discovered that the extract's properties also had the unfortunate side effect of enlarging, mutating, and corrupting any treated organisms, turning them into dangerous monsters that threatened the safety of the island's inhabitants.
-"Green Leaves" personnel and many of the island's natives managed to evacuate to safety, although several natives decided to remain behind for other reasons.
+In cooperation with the island's natives, Green Leaves used the extract to restore the island's fauna and flora within five years.
+However, it was later discovered that the extract's properties also had an unintended side effect of enlarging, mutating, and corrupting any treated organisms, turning them into large dangerous monsters, forcing the personnel and many of the natives to abandon the island, although a few decided to stay.

-As they rest and understand the story, the two must battle with a mutated butterfly and its butterfly army while aboard their helicopter ride out of the island.
-Just as they beat the giant butterfly to within an inch of life, it launches one desperate attack that blows the two out of the helicopter, forcing them to drop their guns into the water and cling onto a rope ladder.
-Without any other weapons to destroy this menace, the two must use a slingshot and the good luck charm to deliver the final blow which will affect the endings.
-If the player(s) fail to deliver the final blow, the butterfly escapes the island and the two of them will end their relationship, only to discover that the pilot has been infected with the mushroom substance, demonstrating that humans can be infected and affected by it; this ending implies that the rest of the world could plunge into chaos due to the mushroom's human-infection properties.
-If the player(s) successfully make the shot, the butterfly is killed and the two continue their escape from the island with a sense of joy while agreeing to give their relationship another try.
+As they rest, the two are interrupted and forced into a battle with a giant mutated butterfly and its butterfly army.
+Just as they come close to killing the butterfly, it launches one desperate attack that blows the two out of the helicopter, dropping their guns into the ocean and barely clinging onto a rope ladder.
+Without any other weapons, the two must use a slingshot and the good luck charm to deliver the final blow.
+If the player(s) fail to deliver the final blow, the butterfly escapes the island and the two of them will end their relationship, while a mushroom grows out of the neck of the pilot.
+If the player(s) successfully make the shot, the butterfly is killed and agree to give their relationship another try.
 The pilot being infected is omitted in this ending.